mahikshith/Resume_VS_job_description_analyzer/README.md

 I have applied for many data science jobs over linkedin and other job websites.

-Either the recruiters take too much time to respond or they reject me.
+Either the recruiters take too much time to respond or they reject me [we can't blame them, they are just looking out for comapny's interest]

 Slowly realizing that rejection is part of the process , deep inside we know how skillful we are at understanding and implementing the code.